 Not to mention the whole general alien aesthetics of this world, indeed we need more documentaries like this.
 There is the sense of incredible spaciousness, that makes the improbability of it all the more poignant.
 Everything bumping into each other, everything self organizing and still there is an incredible avalanche of timed effects, shapes and chemical bonds that shape them shape all actions in a bizarre orchestration of larger and larger assemblages.
 It is outer space and it is not.
 It is a sort of liquidity and viscous becoming that bathes everything into something almost oceanic and abyssal.

 This inner and outer drift is what is the hardest to catch aesthetically I guess, the fact that nothing is really under the control of the central unit – the nucleus even if so much aimed at its inner data base.
 There is a lot of stuff getting in and out, but also a lot of parts, outside of the cell and inside of the cell that somehow manage to collude and act out outside of direct influence or control.
-There is no end to the alien realms out there even if most of it is CGI – the most incredible inflamationthing being how one can almost completely bypass new imaging flourescence techniques that are wonderful in themselves.
-These make at least at larger scale of bacterial and inter-cellular level things more vivid than ever.
+There is no end to the alien realms out there even if most of it is CGI – the most incredible thing being how one can almost completely bypass new imaging flourescence techniques that are wonderful in themselves.
+This, at least, makes the larger scale of bacterial and inter-cellular level things more vivid than ever.

 Epidemiology & militarism

 Throughout the features the cold war neo-Darwinian slang lies heavy.
 Yes, this is life when infections happen.
 Yes, we always seem to lack the proper metaphors, the nonhuman turn makes itself least sensible at these invisible, apperceptive levels, but it is most funny and frustrating how unavoidable and pervasive war – and war of all against all gets center stage.
-Not all scientist in the documentary proffer this dramatic mode of heightened description, but there is most certainly a kind of almost normal happen stance creepy ego shooter battle cry, almost making sure that every anti-body lock-on or surrounding every viral particle is a mine, a weapon, an attack, a deathly struggle.
+Not all scientist in the documentary proffer this dramatic mode of heightened description, but there is most certainly a kind of almost normal happen stance, creepy, ego-shooter battle cry, almost making sure that every anti-body lock-on or surrounding every viral particle is a floating mine, a weapon, an attack, a deathly struggle.
 Everything seems to revolve around sacrifice and selfishness.

 Also expect a lot of DNA centrism hailing, as mentioned above.
 Expect a restricted view focused just the human genome project (or any other species genome), never taking into account the non-human genes and microbial cellular assemblages that we have learned to appreciate only relatively recently (last 10 years or so?).